ananthsethuraman/tsne/README.md

 ## Abstract Statement of the Visualization Problem

+Two positive integers m and n are given.
+We can expect n to be large.
-Let our .csv file house m points in R^n,
+A .csv file is given; it houses m points in R^n,

     x1, x2, x3, ..., xm

-The quantities m and n are given positive integers.
-We can expect n to be large.

 The visualization algorithm needs to compute m points in R^2,

     y1, y2, y3, ..., ym

-Our intention is that a computer package will depict the points
+We expect that a computer package will depict the points

     y1, y2, y3, ..., ym